Cookie Consent by Free Privacy Policy Generator

 Here are some common symptoms of sciatica:

-- Pain that’s worse when bending backward or walking more than a few yards
+• Pain that’s worse when bending backwards or walking more than a few yards

 Sciatica can be caused by a number of things, including spinal stenosis, which is a narrowing of the spinal canal that can put pressure on the sciatic nerve.